Pat McElraft

-Patricia Earlene "Pat" McElraft (born March 20, 1947) is a former Republican member of the North Carolina House of Representatives.
+Patricia Earlene McElraft (born March 20, 1947) is a former Republican member of the North Carolina House of Representatives.
 She represented the 13th district (including all of Carteret and Jones counties) from 2007 to 2023.
 She is currently one of the Deputy Majority Whips.
 McElraft announced in December 2021 that she would not run for reelection in 2022.

 McElraft and her husband, retired Colonel Roger McElraft, live in Emerald Isle, North Carolina and have two grown children.
 She was a technical sales representative for Microbiology Product Company.
 Previously, she served 3 terms as an Emerald Isle Town Commissioner and a partial term as Carteret County Commissioner before being elected to the State House.

 Political positions

 During the 2011-2012 session, McElraft was chairman of the Environment committee and Vice-Chairman of the Insurance committee.
 McElraft drafted House Bill 819 (S.L.
 2012-201), which prevented local and state agencies from incorporating recent scientific estimates of projected sea level rise due to climate change in planning efforts, making it easier to expand development in low coastal areas.